-- (b) A five-story building or corner tower of one additional story on a four-story building, provided that it complies with Subsection E(7) below, and-that the Planning Board City Council finds that there are no substantial detrimental effects on parking, traffic, shadows, or specific views designated as important by the City Council in an adopted local law, the Comprehensive Plan Update, or Local Waterfront Revitalization Program, A five-story building with a stepback of at least 15 feet behind the facade above the fourth story may be permitted on the north side of Main Street where it can call attention to a significant intersection.
-Corner locations are deemed most appropriate for such buildings, but they may be permitted elsewhere on the north side if they are that the proposed corner tower is compatible with the scale of the block on which they are located, and that it will contribute architecturally to the block face.
-A five-story building will only be permitted if at least 15% of its residential units, and not less than five residential units, are designated as below market rate housing pursuant to Article IVB and/or at least 15% of the property's street level lot area adjacent to Main Street is available for public uses such as an outdoor dining area for a restaurant, pocket park or plaza. - (c) A public garage, as defined in this chapter, containing facilities used for repair of motor vehicles, but not for the sale of motor fuel.
-Such repair facilities shall be located in the interior of a block and not front on or be visible from any public street Main Street or East Main Street except for a sign not larger than 24 square feet in area. - (d) A bar in which the primary product is alcoholic beverages and food service is incidental.
-Any establishment that serves alcoholic beverages and is open later than 1:00 a.m. on any night shall be presumed to be a bar for purposes of this section. - (e) Artist live/work space in accordance with § 223-24.3 Cigar and other lawful smoking establishments. - (2) In considering the appropriateness of the proposed use, the Planning Board City Council shall consider impacts on shadows, traffic, and parking and may impose traffic and parking mitigation measures.
-When making a decision on a special permit, the Planning Board City Council shall follow the procedures in § 223-41.18 (2) of this chapter. - C. Accessory uses.
+- (b) A five-story building or tower of one additional story on a four-story building, provided that it complies with Subsection D(7) below and that the Planning Board finds that there are no substantial detrimental effects on parking, traffic, shadows, or specific views designated as important by the City Council.
+A five-story building with a stepback of at least 15 feet behind the facade above the fourth story may be permitted on the north side of Main Street where it can call attention to a significant intersection.
+Corner locations are deemed most appropriate for such buildings, but they may be permitted elsewhere on the north side if they are compatible with the scale of the block on which they are located, and contribute architecturally to the block face.
+A five story building will only be permitted if at least 15% of its residential units, and not less than five residential units, are designated as below market rate housing pursuant to Article IVB and/or at least 15% of the property's street level lot area adjacent to Main Street is available for public uses such as an outdoor dining area for a restaurant, pocket park or plaza. - (a) A public garage, as defined in this chapter, containing facilities used for repair of motor vehicles, but not for the sale of motor fuel.
+Such repair facilities shall be located in the interior of a block and not front on or be visible from any public street Main Street or East Main Street except for a sign not larger than 24 square feet in area. - (b) A bar in which the primary product is alcoholic beverages and food service is incidental.
+Any establishment that serves alcoholic beverages and is open later than 1:00 a.m. on any night shall be presumed to be a bar for purposes of this section. - (c) Artist live/work space in accordance with § 223-24.3 Cigar and other lawful smoking establishments. - (2) In considering the appropriateness of the proposed use, the Planning Board City Council shall consider impacts on shadows, traffic, and parking and may impose traffic and parking mitigation measures.
+When making a decision on a special permit, the Planning Board City Council shall follow the procedures regulations in § 223-41.18 l(2) of this chapter. - C. Accessory uses.
 The following are permitted accessory uses in the CMS District: - (1) Any accessory building or use customarily incident to a permitted use, except outside storage. - (2) Signs, in accordance with the provisions of § 223-15, as applicable. - (3) Off-street parking areas, in accordance with § 223-41.18G. - (4) Exterior lighting, in accordance with the provisions of § 223-41.18 L(13). - (5) Home occupation, subject to 223-17.1. - (6) Roof garden. - (7) Greenhouse - D. Prohibited uses.
 Uses not listed in Subsection A or B above and the following specific uses are prohibited in the CMS District: - (1) Gasoline filling stations. - (2) Drive-through facilities, stand-alone or used in connection with any other use. - E. Dimensional regulations.
 All new construction or enlargement of existing structures in the CMS District shall be subject to the following minimum and maximum dimensional regulations.
-These may be modified as provided in Subsection L(15).
+These may be modified as provided in Subsection J(15).